-Artificial intelligence is playing a major role in the digital transformation of modern logistics.
-The three major benefits AI brings to shipping are lower overhead costs, easy setup and faster last-mile delivery.
+Artificial intelligence is playing a significant role in the digital transformation of modern logistics.
+AI’s three tremendous benefits to shipping are lower overhead costs, easy setup, and faster last-mile delivery.
 Due to strategic placement in urban areas, MFCs are more reliable at serving customers than traditional warehouses.

-Machine learning software can do the work of thousands of people when it comes to researching solutions to improving system weaknesses.
-With IoT devices feeding big data into the company's central database on inventory, fleet vehicle locations, and much more, AI software can analyze vast volumes of data sets in seconds to arrive at solutions for the most efficient delivery methods and routing, based on weather and road conditions.
+Machine learning software can do the work of thousands of people to research solutions to improving system weaknesses.
+With IoT devices feeding big data into the company's central database on inventory, fleet vehicle locations, and much more, AI software can analyze vast data sets in seconds to arrive at solutions for the most efficient delivery methods and routing based on weather and road conditions.

-One of the key issues facing supply chains for the future will be decided on a centralized or decentralized business model for inventory management.
+One of the critical issues facing supply chains for the future will be deciding on a centralized or decentralized business model for inventory management.
 In a traditional centralized model, all the inventory is stored at a warehouse as the data is gathered, analyzed, and managed at a central headquarters.
-In a more modern decentralized model inventory is distributed to multiple fulfillment centers based on data that measures local demand.
+A more modern decentralized model inventory is distributed to multiple fulfillment centers based on data that measures local demand.

-The micro center concept will likely only be efficient for certain types of products and perhaps not suitable for stores that sell large items like furniture or cars.
-On the other hand, virtual reality (VR) technology has opened up opportunities for fulfillment centers to allow customers to test products through virtual experiences that don't require using much physical space.
+The micro center concept will likely only be efficient for certain products and perhaps not suitable for stores that sell large items like furniture or cars.
+On the other hand, virtual reality (VR) technology has opened up opportunities for fulfillment centers to test products through virtual experiences that don't require much physical space.

 Many grocery outlets ran into supply chain issues during the pandemic in which they weren't prepared, leading to shortages.
-The pandemic created wider awareness among all businesses about digital solutions and the need for building a cloud-based e-commerce eco-system and remote work opportunities.
-The use of modern IT and smart technology opens the door for grocers and other businesses to utilize digital technology for transactions while providing customer deliveries or outsourcing to a courier service.
+The pandemic created broader awareness among all businesses about digital solutions and the need for building a cloud-based e-commerce ecosystem and remote work opportunities.
+The use of modern IT and innovative technology opens the door for grocers and other businesses to utilize digital technology for transactions while providing customer deliveries or outsourcing to a courier service.

-This data indicates there will be a need for flexible order fulfillment options that include home delivery, locker access, and in-store pickup.
+This data indicates a need for flexible order fulfillment options that include home delivery, locker access, and in-store pickup.
 Urban centers equipped with modern automation will be poised to meet the increased demands of the future driven by rising population and challenging economic conditions.
-The most prepared companies will equip their Customer Fulfillment Centers (CFCs) with robots to track and transport inventory items.
+The most prepared companies will provide their Customer Fulfillment Centers (CFCs) with robots to track and transport inventory items.